xiaowei20152012/app-theme-helper/README.md

 # Work in progress
 # App Theme Helper

 This is basically a copy of [App Theme Engine](https://github.com/afollestad/app-theme-engine) by [Aidan Follestad](https://github.com/afollestad) which only includes the "Config" part.
 This library is only for saving and querying theme values.
 The user is responsible to use those values (applying to Views), unlike ATE this library won't automatically theme your views.
-As an extra this library includes a few Utilty methods from ATE and myself to make theming easy.
+As an extra this library includes a few Util methods from ATE and myself to make theming easy.

 ---